 Limit of Detection (LOD) and Limit of Quantification (LOQ):

+LOD and LOQ are applicable to both {PCR-based and Protein-based methods.
+LOD and LOQ are defeined in ISO 5725 and for biomolecular methods in ISO 16577

 LOQ: The limit of quantification is the lowest amount of analyte in a sample that can be reliably quantified with an acceptable level of precision and accuracy.
 Acceptance Criterion: The LOQ should be less than 1/10th of the value of the target concentration with an RSDr ≤25%.
 The target amount should be intended as the threshold relevant for legislative requirements.

 LOD: The limit of detection is the lowest amount of analyte in a sample, that can be reliably detected, but not necessarily quantified.
 Acceptance Criterion: The LOD should be less than 1/20th of the target amount.
 Experimentally, quantitative methods should detect the presence of the analyte at least 95% of the time at the LOD, ensuring ≤5% false negative results.
 The target amount should be intended as the threshold relevant for legislative requirements.

-Similarly to measuring trueness/precision, LOD and LOQ are verified by testing multiple samples over a range of low copy number concentrations of CRM.
-They can be tested using certified reference materials that contain very low copy numbers of LMO.
-They are analysed by comparing the data obtained from 10 replicates at each concentration that have been amplified using PCR, as shown in figure XX.
+Similarly to measuring trueness/precision, LOD and LOQ are verified by testing multiple samples over a range of low concentrations of the analyte.

+For PCR, they can be tested using certified reference materials that contain very low copy numbers of DNA of a LMO. in that case they may be analysed by comparing the data obtained from 10 replicates at each concentration that have been amplified using PCR, as shown in figure XX.

 Figure XX: Outline of an approach for verifying LOD and LOQ, including guidance on the acceptance criteria.

-The acceptance criteria for verifying LOD is the copy number at which all replicates are positive.
-With regards to LOQ the acceptance criteria are the lowest concentration at which the RSDr is less than 25% and the values are within the standard curve.
+The acceptance criteria for verifying LOD is the concentration at which 95% of the replicates are positive.
+With regards to LOQ the acceptance criteria for a PCR method is the lowest concentration at which the RSDr is less than 25% and the values are within the standard curve.
+For an ELISA method the criteria for the LOQ is a RSDr less than 15%.

 Robustness: